-*On this date in 1857, the United States Supreme Court deecided the Dred Scott Case.
-It is believed by many to have been a key cause of the American Civil War, and of the ratification of the Thirteenth, Fourteenth, and Fifteenth Amendments to the United States Constitution, leading to the end of slavery and the beginning of civil rights for freed African slaves.
+*On this date in 1857, the United States Supreme Court decided the Dred Scott Case.
+Many believe it was a key cause of the American Civil War and the ratification of the Thirteenth, Fourteenth, and Fifteenth Amendments to the United States Constitution, leading to the end of slavery and the beginning of civil rights for freed African slaves.

-In 1836 Emerson and Scott moved to Fort Snelling, an army post in what is now Minnesota, in both of the later areas slavery was prohibited by the Missouri Compromise.
-At Fort Snelling, Scott married Harriet Robinson, who was also a slave.
+In 1836 Emerson and Scott moved to Fort Snelling, an army post in Minnesota; in both of the later areas, slavery was prohibited by the Missouri Compromise.
+At Fort Snelling, Scott married Harriet Robinson, a slave.
 In 1837 Emerson left Fort Snelling for Jefferson Barracks near St. Louis.
-Scott and his wife stayed behind in Fort Snelling, but later joined Emerson in 1838.
+Scott and his wife stayed behind in Fort Snelling but joined Emerson in 1838.
 The Scotts eventually returned to St. Louis with Emerson in 1840.

 In 1846, after Emerson died, Scott sued Emerson’s widow to gain freedom for himself, his wife Harriet, and their two children.
-Scott argued that living at Fort Snelling had made him, and his family, free, and that once free they remained free, even after returning to Missouri.
-In January of 1850, a jury of 12 White men on the St. Louis Circuit Court concluded that Scott’s two years of residence in a free state and a free territory made him free.
+Scott argued that living at Fort Snelling had made him and his family free and that once free, they remained free, even after returning to Missouri.
+In January 1850, a jury of 12 White men on the St. Louis Circuit Court concluded that Scott’s two years of residence in a free state and a free territory made him free.
 However, in 1852 the Missouri Supreme Court reversed this decision, claiming that due to Northern hostility toward slavery, Missouri would no longer recognize federal or state laws that might have emancipated Scott.

 In 1854 Scott turned to the federal courts and renewed his quest for freedom in the U. S. Circuit Court in Missouri.
-Scott’s owner at this time was Emerson’s brother-in-law, John F. A. Sanford, who argued that Blacks could never be citizens of the United States and therefore could never sue in federal court.
-Federal Judge Robert Wells ruled that if Scott was free he was entitled to sue in federal court as a citizen.
-However, after a trial Wells decided Scott was still a slave.
+Scott’s owner at this time was Emerson’s brother-in-law, John F. A. Sanford argued that Blacks could never be citizens of the United States and, therefore, could never sue in federal court.
+Federal Judge Robert Wells ruled that if Scott was free, he was entitled to sue in federal court as a citizen.
+However, after a trial, Wells decided Scott was still a slave.
 Scott then appealed to the U. S. Supreme Court.